consen/dotfiles/README.md

 from/to/dotfiles/git/gitconfig -> ~/.gitconfig
 ```

-If you use other Linux distribution, when you run install.sh it will prompt you to install essential tools manually.
+If you use other Linux distribution, when you run install_for_xxx.sh it will prompt you to install essential tools manually.

 Now you can use your brand new and amazing **vim**.
 The color scheme is [molokai][molokai], it works well in terminal vim(not GUI version such as GVim), I have refined molokai.vim to make molokai more monokai.